ccbogel/QualCoder/README.md

 `py -m qualcoder`

+## Linux

+Hopefully an easy way to run QualCoder on the following Linux distributions is to use Wine, https://www.winehq.org/.
+There are binary packages for Ubuntu, Debian, Fedora, SUSE, Slackware FreeBSD.
+Once installed, run a QualCoder exe file, e.g. QualCoder-3.5.exe - see the [releases page](https://github.com/ccbogel/QualCoder/releases).

 ### Debian/Ubuntu Linux

 There is an executable file (double-click to run) for Ubuntu 22 in the 3.5 release.
 Alternatively, install from source code below.